MARKETING • CREATIVE • DIGITAL

 You may opt to have a few team members interview candidates.
 This is a great way to involve the team in the hiring decision.
 But it’s also important to get feedback from those who interacted with the candidate outside the interview.

 How did the candidate treat the front-desk employee who greeted him or her?
 If they received a tour of the office, what was the first impression from those who briefly met the candidate?

 6. Ask Them About Something They’re Passionate About

 Want to learn more about the candidate?
 Be conversational and open.
-Work topics that candidates feel comfortable and confident talking about into your interview.
+Work topics that candidates feel comfortable and confident talking about in your interview.
 You are more likely to collect valuable observations about them and find out what makes them “tick.”

 7. Give Them a Project or Problem to Solve

-The idea of giving candidates a project to do or a problem to solve isn’t so much about seeing their end result.
+Giving candidates a project to do or a problem to solve isn’t so much about seeing their end result.
 It’s a smart way to determine how they develop processes and how they go about finding solutions.

 8. Pay Attention to the Questions They Ask

 All great candidates should have questions about the job, your company, and the culture.
 Are the questions insightful?
 Do they give an indication of how enthusiastic they are about the role?
 You can gain meaningful information about their level of interest, the way they diagnose problems, how they process data, and more.